simonprickett/phewap/README.md

 When the Pi Pico W starts up, it starts the MicroPython runtime which then runs the code in `main.py`.
 The first thing that happens is that we check for the presence of the wifi configuration file using `os.stat`.

-If thie file is found, it is assumed to be a JSOM file containing keys `ssid` and `password`.
+If thie file is found, it is assumed to be a JSON file containing keys `ssid` and `password`.
 The following actions are then taken:

 *  The file is read, and these values are used to attemmpt to connect to the wifi network.
 * If the connection is successful, the device's new IP address is printed to the console and the logic in the function named `application_mode` is run.
 If you are making a device with an attached display, you should show this on the display so that the user can connect to it if your application uses a web display.